ecfeed/ecfeed.samples/selenium/Broadleaf Commerce Case Study/ReadMe.txt

-- To install Broadleaf Commerce Site and Tests follow: ./Doc/Installation procedure.txt
+- To install Broadleaf Commerce Site and Tests follow: ./doc/readme.txt
 - Some issues have been found in Broadleaf Commerce Site.
-They are described in ./Doc/Found issues/Found issues.txt and jpegs
+They are described in ./doc/Found issues/Found issues.txt and jpegs